tripmotions/uvm32/README.md

 `halt()` tells the host that the program has ended normally. `yield()` tells the host that the program requires more instructions to be executed.

 New ioreqs can be added to the host via `uvm32_init()`.
-Each ioreq maps a CSR number to a value understood by the host (`F_PRINTD` below) and has an associated type which tells the host how to interpret the data passed to the CSR.
+Each ioreq maps a syscall number to a value understood by the host (`F_PRINTD` below) and has an associated type which tells the host how to interpret the data passed to the syscall.

 Here is a full example of a working VM host from [apps/host-mini](apps/host-mini)